Our Lady of Consolation: Malta

 In the 1700s, members of the Augustinian Order introduced the devotion to Our Lady of Consolation to the island of Malta.
-On 1 December 1722, the Prior General of the Augustinian Order, Thomas Cervioni, issued the decree for the erection of the Confraternity of Our Lady of Consolation in the church of Saint Mark, run by the Augustinians at Rabat, Malta.
-By this time the custom of asking for the final blessing before death in the name of Our Lady of Consolation was very popular, and the friars were given a dispensation to leave the monastery at any time to confer it.
-Processions in Our Lady's honor were suspended during the French occupation of 1798 to discourage the gathering of crowds.
+On 1 December 1722, the Prior General of the Augustinian Order, Thomas Cervioni, issued the decree for the erection of the Confraternity of Our Lady of Consolation in the Church of Saint Mark, operated by the Augustinian Order at Rabat, Malta.

+By this time the pious custom of asking for the final benediction before death in the name of this Marian title became very popular, and the friars were given a dispensation to leave the monastery at any time to confer it.
+Eventually, Marian processions were suspended during the French occupation of 1798 to discourage the gathering of crowds.